Windows Media Player: Portable device sync

 Windows Media Player allows the user to connect, share and sync data with portable handheld devices and game consoles since version 7.
 Media can be optionally transcoded to a format better suited for the target device, automatically, when synchronizing.
 When deleting playlists from devices, Windows Media Player can automatically remove their contents.
-Devices can be formatted using Windows Media Player 9 Series and later.
-Version 10 and later support the Media Transfer Protocol and Auto Sync.
+Devices can be formatted using Windows Media Player 9 Series or later.
+Version 10 or later support the Media Transfer Protocol and Auto Sync.
 Auto Sync allows users to specify criteria such as recently added music or highest rated songs, by which media will be automatically synchronized with the portable device and other advanced features like setting the clock on the portable device automatically, communicating with the device to retrieve the user's preferences.
 Windows Media Player 10 also introduced the UMDF-based Windows Portable Devices API.

 Version 11 has improved synchronization features for loading content onto PlaysForSure-compatible portable players.
 WMP 11 supports reverse-synchronization, by which media present on the portable device can be replicated back to the PC.
 Shuffle Sync can be used to randomize content synced with the portable device, Multi PC Sync to synchronize portable device content across multiple PCs and Guest Sync to synchronize different content from multiple PCs with the portable device.
 Portable devices appear in the navigation pane of the library where their content can be browsed and searched.

 Windows Media Player's 'Sync' function has options that allow it to be set to automatically down-convert (transcode) high bit-rate song files to a lower bit-rate.
 This down-conversion function is switched on by default.
 This is useful for providing low bit-rate files to those portable devices that need them, and to save space on portable devices with smaller storage capacities.
 For high bit-rate capable devices with sufficient storage capabilities, the down conversion process can be omitted.

 In versions 11 (2006) and 12 (2009), the Quality settings that the user has selected in the Windows Media Player settings for Sync, for that specific portable device, are used to control the quality (bit-rate) of files that are copied to the portable device.
 Leaving the Quality settings to Automatic will often result in 192kbs files being copied to the portable device.
 Manual settings can also be made.
 192kbs is the highest quality down-conversion bit-rate that can be manually selected when the Sync function's down-conversion function is turned on.
 Lower bit-rates can also be selected.